USR037147/GED_BI_PROJECTS/README.md

-# GEC_PROJECTS
+# GED_BI_PROJECTS
-This is a place to save the co-workers' projects
+This is a place to save the BI-BANCIO co-workers' projects